 I am a BABCP (British Association of Behavioural & Cognitive Psychotherapy) accredited Cognitive Behavioural Therapist.

-As a graduate member of the British Psychological Society, I work both privately and within the NHS; my CBT training was provided by the Oxford Cognitive Therapy Centre who are well esteemed in the field.
-I have recently been involved as a therapist in a clinical study (the Optimal Treatment in OCD study) sponsored by the University of Hertfordshire, a feasibility study testing the efficacy of CBT in treating Obsessive Compulsive Disorder.
+As a graduate member of the British Psychological Society, I work both privately and until very recently within the NHS; my CBT training was provided by the Oxford Cognitive Therapy Centre who are well esteemed in the field.
+I have been involved as a therapist in a clinical study (the Optimal Treatment in OCD study) sponsored by the University of Hertfordshire, a feasibility study testing the efficacy of CBT in treating Obsessive Compulsive Disorder.

-I have a rich therapeutic background having worked extensively with a wide range of mental health problems over the past seventeen years.
-On a personal level, I have had an interest in meditation for over thirty years, so I was very excited to learn of the introduction of meditation as a therapeutic tool.
+I have a rich therapeutic background having worked extensively with a wide range of mental health problems over the past nineteen years.
+On a personal level, I have had an interest in meditation for over thirty years, so I was very excited to learn more about meditation as a therapeutic tool.
 To me it made perfect sense as I was already personally aware of the therapeutic benefits of meditation, having practised it myself for many years.
 It was, therefore, natural that I would want to integrate meditation into my work as a therapist.
-I have recently completed a post graduate diploma in mindfulness based approaches at Bangor University (Bangor University is a leading UK centre for mindfulness studies).
+I completed a post graduate diploma in mindfulness-based approaches at Bangor University (Bangor University is a leading UK centre for mindfulness studies).
 Mindfulness-Based Cognitive Therapy (MBCT) combines mindfulness practices (orientated around meditation – though not exclusively meditation) with some cognitive elements of CBT; this is delivered in a set programme of eight sessions and is traditionally ‘taught’ as a group programme although the set programme can also be delivered as an individual therapy.

 I have found mindfulness and CBT to be a natural partnership, they complement each other perfectly (this is called a mindful approach to CBT).
 Simple changes in perspective to encourage acceptance of thoughts and emotions is encouraged in mindfulness; this acceptance can help when more logical CBT solutions are not effective/appropriate.
 I have found mindfulness to be helpful with patients who can easily make logical shifts with CBT but fail to experience any associated emotional shift.